bougui505/blog/_posts/2015-01-15-automount-disk-with-sshfs-when-needed.markdown

     /mnt/sshfs /etc/auto.sshfs uid=1000,gid=1000,--timeout=30,--ghost

-Replace the uid and gid by your user-id and group-id respectively.
+Replace the uid and gid by your user-id and group-id respectively (obtained respectively with id -u username and id -g username).
 `--timeout=30` is to unmount the disk when you didn't use it for 30 seconds.

 Create the file `/etc/auto.sshfs` with this content: